Hranatikk/mobx-chunk/docs/docs/api/addActionInterceptor.md

       );
     }
   }
-  // Continue to next interceptor or actual action return next();
+  return next();
-});
+};

+// Register
+addActionInterceptor(validateEmail);

+// Later, unregister when no longer needed removeActionInterceptor(validateEmail);
 ```

 Use `addActionInterceptor` to enforce data integrity, log user interactions, or measure performance across your mobx-chunk stores.
+Use `removeActionInterceptor` to clean up interceptors that are no longer needed.